-When patients are admitted into hospitals or other health care facilities, a detail medical record is created for them.
+When patients are admitted into hospitals or other health care facilities, a detailed medical record is created for them.
 A medical records technician is responsible for ensuring that these records are assembled properly and are accurate.
 An associate's degree in health information technology is typically required for students entering into this profession.

 |Required Education||Certificate or associate's degree|